Looking for a TRELEGY coupon? Find it here

 The Purse Pose

-Purse or pucker your lips together as if you’re blowing a kiss or putting out a candle.
+Pucker your lips together as if you’re blowing out a candle

 Exhale